NeuroTechX/ntx_slack_archive/eegdata.md

  >I've tried it out but I am no neuroscientist so I don't know what your words mean.
 Perhaps you could ask questions and I'll tell you what I recall from trying it out

+7/9/2017 9:09 PM

+ **theengramproject** :

+ >Hi guys, I am am a artist who has been working with the Emotiv insight to make music for a upcoming album I have been stumped for a while any suggestions?